 7.5 miles.
 Moderate due to length.
 Rocky, but relatively level.
 Some very minor scrambling in the last bit of the hike, but that can avoided and is noted in the route below.

-Books: Harriman Trails: A Guide and History – lists mileage breakdown of every trail in the park (not loop hikes), as well as history of the area and trails.
+Hikes in this area are in Circuit Hikes in Harriman.
+Harriman Trails: A Guide and History lists mileage breakdown of every trail in the park (not loop hikes), as well as history of the area and trails.

-The visitor center is on the right, with a small lot.
-There is another lot just ahead on the left.
-Most likely both will be full, park along the road.
+The visitor center is on the right with a small lot, and another small lot just down the road on the left… but they will be full unless you arrive super early so you’ll likely need to park along the road.

-.5 miles – bear RIGHT, keep following RED.
+.5 – bear RIGHT, keep following RED.
 [YELLOW goes to the left]

 Pass through an open area for a gas pipeline.

-1.6 miles – continue straight on RED.
+1.6 – continue straight on RED.
 ORANGE goes to the right.

 Just over the bridge, turn RIGHT and continue following RED.
 WHITE and BLUE go off to the left.

-2.2 miles – Turn RIGHT and follow RED.
+2.2 – Turn RIGHT and follow RED.
 YELLOW goes to the left, and straight.

 While facing the lake, look on your left for the continuation of the RED trail.
 It follows around the north side of the lake.